What Makes a Good Copy Writer? Five Traits to Look For

 “Quit tryin’ to analyze everything… that’s how ya get hurt!”

 The guy was right.
 Curiosity and analytical thinking wasn’t in the job description.
-A trained chimp could do what I was doing — without any back talk.
+A trained chimp could do what I was doing — better, even — without any back talk.

 However, what works well in construction — tunnel vision, rote tasks — is disastrous in copywriting.
 A copy writer has to be curious.
 If he’s not, he won’t discover anything unique about the product or the audience he’s writing for.